 In a manner of speaking, yes.
 Children may qualify for survivors benefits on the earnings record of a deceased parent.

-The need for this benefit has grown more acute with the emergence of COVID-19, which the Centers for Disease Control and Prevention says accounted for 11 percent of U.S. deaths in 2020.
-While the coronavirus struck hardest at adults beyond parenting age, an estimated 43,000 U.S. children lost parents to the pandemic in its first year, more than a quarter of them younger than 10, according to research published online by the journal JAMA Pediatrics.
+The need for this benefit has grown more acute with the emergence of COVID-19.
+While the pandemic struck hardest at adults beyond parenting age, more than 280,000 U.S. children had lost one or both parents to the disease as of March 31, according to the Global Reference Group on Children Affected by COVID-19.

 Children may qualify for Social Security survivors benefits if they are unmarried and: